SkunkLock Carbon Review: A bargain or a liability?

 The SkunkLock Carbon employs a disc detainer core, which provides ample protection from lock picking.
 However, bike thieves don’t really pick locks in the street, so this isn’t really an issue anyway!

-But however you measure it, the SkunkLock Carbon offers far more protection from angle grinder attacks than a regular lock and, as we’ll see, it has several other things going for it that might make it a better choice over other, similar locks.
+Having said all that, the SkunkLock Carbon offers far more protection from angle grinder attacks than a regular lock, and, as we’ll see, it has several other things going for it that might make it a better choice over other angle grinder-resistant bike locks.

 Is the SkunkLock Carbon easy to carry?